 Try Natural Alternatives To PPIs for Instant Relief

-The most prominent symptom of acid reflux, or GERD (gastro-esophageal reflux disease), is heartburn.
+The most prominent symptom of acid reflux, or GERD (gastroesophageal reflux disease), is heartburn.
 This is a result of acidic contents of the stomach sloshing back into the esophagus and irritating its sensitive lining.
 The first thing on your mind would be to stop this burning sensation.
 The most common thing to do would be to take an “anti-acid” to neutralize the acid that is causing all the trouble and pain.
 But we know that stomach acid ain’t bad.
 And yet, you cannot think of any long-term treatment strategies if you cannot get rid of the heartburn right then.
-Here’s a list of things you can do/take to get relief from heartburn.

 Reversing acid reflux is possible.
 It will require treating the problem at its root.
 An imbalance in our gut microbiome is the source of this problem.
 An overgrowth of the wrong bacterial populations (especially H. pylori) causes fermentation, rather than efficient digestion, of food.
 This causes excessive gas production that increases pressure on the lower esophageal sphincter forcing it to open the wrong way and spilling acidic contents of the stomach into the esophagus.
 Lifestyle modifications will include correcting the imbalance of the gut microflora, eating the correct diet and decreasing pressure on, and strengthening, the LES.

 A diet full of processed carbs and refined sugars is a sure way to imbalance the gut microflora.
 A high carbohydrate diet promotes the overgrowth of H. pylori, the root cause of acid reflux.
 Include fresh greens and “real foods” in your diet to support a healthy bacterial population that will not only keep acid reflux at bay but will play a vital role in the overall health and well-being of your body.